pivotal/docs-tap/getting-started.md

           sudo chmod +x /usr/local/bin/kubectl-scp

-Now we have 2 Kubernetes clusters
+Now you have two Kubernetes clusters:
-- **Workload Cluster** where Tanzu Application Platform is installed (including Services toolkit).
-  - And confirmation that the RabbitMQ Cluster Operator is not installed on this cluster.
+- Workload Cluster, which is where Tanzu Application Platform, including Services toolkit, is installed.
+RabbitMQ Cluster Operator is not installed on this cluster.
-- **Services Cluster** where only the Services toolkit is installed.
+- Services Cluster, which is where Services toolkit is installed.
+Nothing else is installed here.

-Now let us see the different use cases where Services toolkit makes the Services Journey easy.

 #### Steps